November 22, 2024

 The brief from the energy trading arm of Canada-based BC Hydro comes in response to a white paper Brattle published Oct.
 1 that sets out a point-by-point comparison of seven design features of the EDAM and Markets+, including transmission optimization, fast-start pricing, real-time unit commitment (RTUC), procurement of imbalance and flexibility reserves, seams optimization, greenhouse gas pricing and congestion revenue allocation.
 (See Brattle Study Likely to Fuel Debate over EDAM, Markets+.)

-All those features have figured prominently in the often-contentious debate between supporters of each market, which is increasingly playing out in various back-and-forth studies and presentations, as well as a series of “issue alerts” published by a core group of Markets+ funders — which includes Powerex.
+All those features have figured prominently in the often-contentious debate between supporters of each market, which increasingly is playing out in various back-and-forth studies and presentations, as well as a series of “issue alerts” published by a core group of Markets+ funders — which includes Powerex.

 Fast-start Conflict

-Brattle also questioned the viability of a 2022 study conducted by consulting firm Energy GPS for Powerex and the Portland, Ore.-based Public Power Council (PPC), which analyzed potential impacts on CAISO markets if the ISO were to implement FSP.
+Brattle questioned the viability of a 2022 study conducted by consulting firm Energy GPS for Powerex and the Portland, Ore.-based Public Power Council (PPC), which analyzed potential impacts on CAISO markets if the ISO were to implement FSP.

 In his initial reaction to the Brattle study, Jeff Spires, director of power at Powerex, told RTO Insider that Brattle misrepresented the results of Energy GPS’ analysis and failed to include the most recent data from the Eastern RTOs showing the benefits of FSP.